Orderella/PopupDialog/README.md

 I can see that there is room for more customization options.
 I might add more of them over time.

-##Screen sizes and rotation
+## Screen sizes and rotation

 Rotation and all screen sizes are supported.
-The dialog will never exceed a width of 340 points.
-This way, the dialog won't be too big on iPads.
+However, the dialog will never exceed a width of 340 points.
+This way, the dialog won't be too big on devices like iPads.
 However, landscape mode will not work well if the height of the dialog exceeds the width of the screen.

 ## Testing